-10.6 Statutory assessments
+10.5 Statutory assessments

-- 10.6.1 CSC may undertake a statutory assessment under the Children Act 1989 into the needs of the child.
+- 10.5.1 CSC may undertake a statutory assessment under the Children Act 1989 into the needs of the child.
 It is likely that the person making the referral will be asked to contribute to this process.
 Statutory assessments include: - (a) Children in need: A child in need is a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
-Children in need may be assessed under section 17 of the Children Act 1989. - (b) Children suffering or likely to suffer significant harm: Local authorities have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm. - 10.7 Anybody can make a referral Staff required to make a direct referral may find helpful the flowchart set out on page 22 of KCSIE and the flowcharts set out in Chapter 1 of WTSC for information about the likely actions and decisions required. - 10.8 Parental consent is not required for referrals to statutory agencies but staff will need to have access to certain information about the child and the safeguarding concern in order to make the referral.
-In general terms, this information will comprise: - 10.8.1 personal details of the child including the child's developmental needs; - 10.8.2 detailed information about the concern; - 10.8.3 information about the child's family and siblings including the capacity of the child's parents or carers to meet the child's developmental needs and any external factors that may be undermining their capacity to parent. - 10.9 If the referral is made by telephone, this should be followed up in writing.
+Children in need may be assessed under section 17 of the Children Act 1989. - (b) Children suffering or likely to suffer significant harm: Local authorities have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.

-- 10.10 If the referral is made by someone other than the DSL, the DSL should be informed of the referral as soon as possible. - 10.11 Confirmation of the referral and details of the decision as to what course of action will be taken should be received from the local authority within one working day.
-If this is not received, the DSL (or the person that made the referral) should contact CSC again. - 10.12 Following a referral, if the child's situation does not appear to be improving, the local escalation procedures should be followed to ensure that the concerns have been addressed and that the child's situation improves, in accordance with the procedures set out in Appendix 6.
+- 10.6 Anybody can make a referral Staff required to make a direct referral may find helpful the flowchart set out on page 22 of KCSIE and the flowcharts set out in Chapter 1 of WTSC for information about the likely actions and decisions required. - 10.7 Parental consent is not required for referrals to statutory agencies but staff will need to have access to certain information about the child and the safeguarding concern in order to make the referral.
+In general terms, this information will comprise: - 10.7.1 personal details of the child including the child's developmental needs; - 10.7.2 detailed information about the concern; - 10.7.3 information about the child's family and siblings including the capacity of the child's parents or carers to meet the child's developmental needs and any external factors that may be undermining their capacity to parent. - 10.8 Referrals to CSC will be completed according to the referral system in place for the local authority in which the pupil resides.
+If the referral system is only via telephone, confirmation of the referral should be requested in writing. - 10.9 If the referral is made by someone other than the DSL, the DSL should be informed of the referral as soon as possible. - 10.10 Confirmation of the referral and details of the decision as to what course of action will be taken should be received from the local authority within one working day.
+If this is not received, the DSL (or the person that made the referral) should contact CSC again. - 10.11 Following a referral, if the child's situation does not appear to be improving, the local escalation procedures should be followed to ensure that the concerns have been addressed and that the child's situation improves, in accordance with the procedures set out in 0.